moby/moby/docs/sources/installation/rackspace.md

 Rackspace boots their servers using grub’s `menu.lst`{.docutils .literal} and does not like non ‘virtual’ packages (e.g. Xen compatible) kernels there, although they do work.
-This results in `update-grub`{.docutils .literal} not having the expected result, and you will need to set the kernel manually.
+This results in `update-grub` not having the expected result, and you will need to set the kernel manually.

 **Do not attempt this on a production machine!**